- About Us

 What is Low Power FM Radio?

-All over the country and across the FM broadcast band, there are radio stations transmitting with the power needed to run a light bulb.
-These Low Power FM stations (LPFMs ) continuously pump out high-powered content.
-LPFMs are a forum for nonprofits, schools, churches, community centers, farm worker organizations, unions, environmentalists, and just about anyone else who wants to amplify their message.
+All over the country there are radio stations pumping out high-powered content with the power of a light bulb.
+Low power FM stations (LPFMs) are a forum for nonprofits, schools, churches, community centers, farmworker organizations, unions, environmentalists, and just about anyone else who wants to amplify their message.

-The FCC launched the Low Power FM service in 2000 after a grassroots movement from smaller broadcasters who had been forced off the air by increased media consolidation over the past century.
-The service was entirely commercial-free, and licenses were only granted to registered non-profit organizations.
-Low Power FM stations could operate at a maximum power of 100 watts and a height of 30 meters, which generally provided solid coverage within a 3.5-mile radius and often reach radios up to 10 miles away.
+The FCC launched the low power FM service in 2000 after grassroots pressure demanded community control of the airwaves.
+The service is entirely commercial-free, and licenses were only granted to nonprofit organizations.
+Low power FM stations can operate at a maximum power of 100 watts, which generally provides solid coverage within a 3.5-mile radius and often reach radios up to 10 miles away.